sgkoishi/yaaiomni/README.md

 Yet another misc plugin for TShock

 > __Note__
-> If you use Linux and don't know which version to download, download the tar one.
+> If you are using Linux and don't know which version to download, download the tar one.

 ### Commands